 Superfoods provide a range of benefits, but focusing on one or two foods is never a healthy decision.
 The key to capturing the benefits of these foods is to eat a range of whole foods, creating a well-balanced and healthy diet.
 Focusing on plant-based foods and consuming a proper mixture of protein, fat, fiber, and vitamins is incredibly beneficial to your health.

-Try replacing some foods known to be harmful to your diet with superfoods, like processed foods and red meat.
+Try replacing some foods known to be harmful to your diet, like processed foods and red meat, with superfoods.
 Beans and small portions of fatty fish are a satisfying replacement for red meat, while a handful of nuts or roasted kale chips make a much healthier snack than processed foods.
 Swap white rice, refined pasta, and white flour for whole grains.

 Since superfoods are items you're likely already familiar with and eating in some form, it's not hard to imagine adding more to your diet.
 Use these healthy recipes as a starting point when super-charging your meals: